-"We're targetting that hardcore element that's left.
+Air Commodore Roddy Dennis, the UK's Air Component Commander, said at the time: "We're targetting that hardcore element that's left.

 "What we see ourselves now is in that final stage of removing those hardened fighters that have sought solace somewhere down in the southern eastern part of Syria and we're having really good success at closing that out.